How long do the courses run for?

 Dropbox is a wonderful platform that allows us to share documents with you.
 First download the app to your smartphone or computer and create an account.
 Then click on the link we sent via email at the start of the quarter to access the materials for your course folder (weekly homework, digital packet, audio and video files for class songs, and extra practice resources/suggestions.)

 It is an app that we use to help students study new vocabulary that we learn in class.
 First download the app to your smartphone or computer and create an account.
 Then in the search bar, write "VAMONOS SPANISH CENTER" and subscribe to us.
 We have made MANY digital flashcard decks for all of our different courses; look for the course number (101, 102) and name of the deck you need to study- make sure to add it as a "favorite" or "pinned" deck so that it is easily accessible.

-Why haven't I received an email with Spring quarter information?
+Why haven't I received an email with Summer quarter information?

 We send emails to students via Mailchimp, which sometimes can be tagged as junk.
 First search your junk folder for an email from us.
 If you find it, make sure to flag it as "NOT SPAM" so that this won't happen in the future.
 If you don't see anything in your junk folder, please click here.

 We provide all of the class dates at the start of the quarter; please refer to that calendar so that you know when we have class.
 We suggest you use a written or digital calendar to keep track.
 The dates are also posted here.